vighu0710/LendingClubCaseStudy/README.md

 ## Technologies Used
+- numpy - version 1.21.5
-- library - version 1.0
+- pandas - version 1.4.2
-- library - version 2.0
+- matplotlib - version 3.5.1
-- library - version 3.0
+- seaborn - version 0.11.2
+- warnings

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project is done as part of Execution PG on ML & AI from upgrade with partnership with IIITB
 - References if any...
 - This project was based on [this tutorial](https://www.example.com).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@vighu0710] & [@ankitlohiya4] - feel free to contact us!

 <!-- Optional -->
 <!-- ## License -->